• Current alerts (1) Click to view

 Will additions, extensions, and alterations to existing properties within affected areas be impacted?

-Additions, extensions and alterations to single and grouped dwellings will need to comply with the new Medium Density Residential Design Codes.
-Development which proposes variations to the deemed-to-comply requirements of the Medium Density Residential Design Codes will require the lodgement of a development application to demonstrate compliance with the applicable design principles.
+Additions, extensions and alterations to single and grouped dwellings will need to comply with the new R-Codes Volume 1 - Part C. Development which proposes variations to the deemed-to-comply requirements of Part C will require the lodgement of a development application to demonstrate compliance with the applicable design principles.

 For further information on development application requirements, please contact the City’s Development Services Department on (08) 9205 8555.